 State and Federal legislation require a free and appropriate education for all children with disabilities between the ages of 3 to 21.
 To meet these requirements, CUSD #15 in cooperation with Four Rivers Special Education Cooperative, provides special education programs and services to all eligible children.
 Programs and services are designed to meet the needs of students who have disabilities, which adversely affect their success in a preschool or regular classroom setting.
-Once a student has progressed through all 3 tiers of academic or behavioral interventions, a referral may be made by parents, teachers, or other concerned individuals.
 After a comprehensive diagnostic evaluation, a team of educational personnel determines the child's eligibility for programs and services.

 When a child is eligible for special education, an Individual Education Program (IEP) is written which sets goals and recommends services specific to the child's unique needs.
 Parent/Guardian consent is required prior to the evaluation and for special education placement.
 Parent participation is encouraged at every step.
 Special education referral forms may be obtained from your building principal.
-Also available upon request are complete "Explanation of Procedural Safeguards to Parents of Children with Disabilities" and ISBE regulations governing special education.
+Also available are complete "Explanation of Procedural Safeguards to Parents of Children with Disabilities" and ISBE regulations governing special education.